Portrait of Alessandro Vittoria: Provenance

 The inventories demonstrate that the painting was originally at Vittoria's personal collection.
 It was Bartolomeo della Nave, from Bergamo, who bought the painting and other artworks, after the sculptor's death, after 1608.

-The painting was later part of an art collection that was meant to be sold in England in 1636 by the Earl of Denbigh, ambassador in Venice, to his brother-in-law, the Duke of Hamilton.
+The painting was later part of an art collection that was meant to be sold in England in 1636 by the Viscount Feilding, ambassador in Venice, to his brother-in-law, James Hamilton, 1st Duke of Hamilton.
 The earl had purchased the canvases belonging to the collection of Bartolomeo della Nave, who was kept in Vienna.
 The paintings however were never shipped to England.
 It turns out that in 1651 they were owned by the Archduke Leopold Wilhelm of Austria, as listed in the documentation of 1659, when however the current one was wrongly attributed to Titian.
 Later it was believed to be the portrait of the architect Jacopo Sansovino.
 Many years later finally it was considered to be a portrait of Alessandro Vittoria, according to the documentation.